oracle/cloudtestdrive/AppDev/oke-rancher/vm.md

 <details><summary><b>If you are not familiar with compartments: </b></summary>
 <p>
-Compartment is a sub tenant, that gives you the ability to manage your cloud, more efficiently.
+A compartment is a collection of related resources, that gives you the ability to manage your cloud, more efficiently.
 Usually, when you have multiple teams/departments or project in your organization.
 The use case of the compartments is to split your Cloud tenancy as per your organization divisions.
-You can read more about compartments, here: https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm
+You can read more about compartments, here:

+https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm

 </p></details>